ALS In-Home Care

 The Mayo Clinic defines ALS as:

 Amyotrophic lateral sclerosis (a-my-o-TROE-fik LAT-ur-ul skluh-ROE-sis), known as ALS, is a nervous system disease that affects nerve cells in the brain and spinal cord.
 ALS causes loss of muscle control.
-The disease gets worse over time.
+The disease is progressive which means that it gets worse over time.

 ALS is often called Lou Gehrig’s disease after the baseball player who was diagnosed with it.
 The exact cause of the disease is still not known.
 A small number of cases are inherited.